How to Open a Business Checking Account Online with No ChexSystems

 6. FSNB

-If you can maintain a $100 monthly balance, you can avoid a service fee.
+If you can maintain a $100 monthly balance, you can avoid the monthly fee.
 You’ll also need direct deposit to qualify.
 The benefit of FSNB is that you’ll have access to local branches and ATMs, which will save on those fees, provided you have an FSNB presence in your town.

 Fees: